-Following the pre-application advice and the design study set out at 4.5.4 above, believe that the key point and objectives of the DHCA SPD have been met in the proposed redesign.
+Following the pre-application advice and the design study set out at 4.5.4 above, the applicants believe that the key point and objectives of the DHCA SPD have been met in the proposed redesign.

-5.4.3 Although a larger building than the existing house, the proposed redevelopment does not stray beyond the established building lines of neighbouring properties.
+5.4.3 Although a larger building than the existing house, the revised redevelopment does not stray beyond the established building lines of neighbouring properties.
 The proposals will not cause the loss of sunlight or daylight to adjoining dwellings or gardens.
-As requested, the applicants have taken the opportunity of redevelopment to improve the setting of the swelling with its plot by creating space at the boundaries and drawing the proposed new building in at the sides.
+At the request of neighbours, the applicants have produced a shadowing study to demonstrate the effect of the path of the sun at key dates and times during the year.
+See attached document Summer Daylight Study.